AIA G702 Application for Payment Guide

 PayAppPro generates AIA-style outputs and is not affiliated with or endorsed by the American Institute of Architects (AIA).
 AIA®, G702® and G703® are registered trademarks of the AIA.
 Official AIA Contract Documents are offered by ACD Operations, LLC.

-Need the full AIA billing workflow (not just the form)?
+Need the full AIA billing workflow?

 Start here for the end-to-end solution: build your Schedule of Values once, update progress each period, keep G702/G703 totals aligned, and export clean PDFs.

 Want the bigger picture beyond AIA forms?
-Construction Billing Software (Progress Billing + Retainage)
+Construction Billing Software

 G702 + G703 are a pair

 G702 is the summary.
-The AIA G703 continuation sheet is the line-item detail (SOV) that supports your totals.
+The AIA G703 continuation sheet is the line-item detail that supports your totals.

 What Is the AIA G702 Application for Payment?